Gravity-Rail/railbot/README.md

 - Missing ROS2 packages in Ubuntu for AArch64 (ARM64) architecture hindered Docker development on MacOS, and x86 in emulation was too slow and hard to configure
 - Migrated to x86 laptop out of frustration.
 Using Ubuntu in WSL2 (Windows) resulted in persistent USB issues, so...
 - Then I had to install a specific version of Ubuntu on a specific laptop just to be able to develop packages for my robot running on a Raspberry Pi, and configure the GRUB bootloader etc.
+- Magical parameters everywhere like `run_on_real_hardware` that you just "need to know" in order for things to work.
+The framework should have sensible defaults on each platform (e.g. robustly detecting "real hardware") and shouldn't expect clairvoyance from the end user.
 - There has to be a better way!

 Then I discovered a few magical hacks: